Chris Wilson (American musician)

-Chris Wilson (born September 10, 1952 in Waltham, Massachusetts) is a guitarist and multi instrumentalist, most known for his role as the singer of the best-remembered line-up San Francisco band the Flamin' Groovies, having replaced original singer Roy Loney in 1971.
+Chris Wilson (born September 10, 1952) is an American guitarist and singer, most known for his role as the lead singer of the San Francisco band the Flamin' Groovies, having replaced original singer Roy Loney in 1971.
 With Wilson on lead vocals, the band released their influential 1976 album Shake Some Action.

 His song "Shake Some Action", co-written with Cyril Jordan, appeared in the 1995 movie Clueless.

 He was also a long-term member of The Barracudas and in 1993 he released the mini-album Pop backed by The Sneetches and the debut solo album Random Centuries.